 - After wearing, immediately rinse your gear with fresh water.

-- Do not use hot water, use cool or tepid water.
-In hot water neoprene looses some of the flexibility, so if you are changing in a shower, use cool water to rinse the suit and then soak yourself in warmth.
+- Do not use hot water; use cool or tepid water.
+In hot water, neoprene loses some of the flexibility, so if you are changing in a shower, use cool water to rinse the suit and then soak yourself in warmth.

 - Hang to drip dry away from direct heat and sun.
-UV rays cause the neoprene to age much quicker, it gets hard and looses its flexibility.
+The UV rays cause the neoprene to age much quicker.
+It gets hard and loses its flexibility.

 - Hang to dry inside out.
 The outer surface will be protected and the inside will dry first to make putting the suit back on much easier.

-- Store on a hanger or flat—do not fold or cram into a drawer because it can weaken fabric.
+- Store on a hanger or flat—do not fold or cram into a drawer because it can weaken the fabric.

-- To keep the zipper working smoothly—salt and chlorine can corrode the teeth—use a zipper lubricant like Zip Tech often.
+- To keep the zipper working smoothly—salt and chlorine can corrode the teeth—use a zipper lubricant such as Zip Tech often.

 - To remove strong odors, fill a sink or bucket with cool water and Mirazyme Odor Remover.
 Dip the suit in and out of the water, then rinse with cool water and dry in a breezy spot.

 Neoprene can be easily cut by fingernails or sharp objects.
-A small tear does not mean that you must throw it out or enjoy the water with the water seeping into your suit!
+A small tear does not mean that you must throw it out or have water seeping into your suit.
 Inspect your suit often for damage.
 It is easier to fix cuts when they are small.
 You can repair the suit yourself with a few products and a bit of instruction.

 You will need Aquaseal Urethane Repair Adhesive & Sealant.
-Or, you can buy a puncture repair kit from any bike store—the sealant used to fix bike tire inner tube is basically the same.
+Or, you can buy a puncture repair kit from any bike store—the sealant used to fix bike tire inner tubes is basically the same.